-EONS is a member of The European CanCer Organisation (ECCO).
-The ECCO mission is to reduce the burden of cancer, improve outcomes and the quality of care for cancer patients, through multidisciplinarity and multiprofessionalism.
-As the not-for-profit federation of member organisations working in cancer at a European level, ECCO convenes oncology professionals and patients to agree policy, advocate for positive change and be the united voice of the European cancer community.
+The European Cancer Organisation aims to reduce the burden of cancer, improve outcomes and the quality of care for cancer patients, through multidisciplinarity and multiprofessionalism.
+As the not-for-profit federation of member organisations working in cancer at a European level, the European Cancer Organisation convenes oncology professionals and patients to agree policy, advocate for positive change and speak up for the European cancer community.

 European Specialist Nursing Organisations (ESNO)

 EONS is also a member of the European Specialist Nurses Organisations (ESNO).
 ESNO is the recognized and unified voice of specialist nurses in Europe consisting of individual European specialist nursing organisations.
 ESNO’s goal is to facilitate and provide an effective framework for communication and co-operation between ESNO and its constituent members in order to represent the mutual interests and benefits of these organisations to the wider European community, in the interest of public health.

 International Society of Nurses in Cancer Care (ISNCC)

 As a member of the International Society of Nurses in Cancer Care (ISNCC), EONS has the opportunity to influence global actions on cancer nursing and participate actively in their bi-annual conference.